runnerty/runnerty/docs/chains.md

 }
 ```

 The chain of the example will not be executed until the chain with *id* *CHAIN_ONE* is finished.
-It is also possible to configure a set up dependencies to one chain's process or more:
+It is also possible to configure a set of dependencies to one chain's process or more:

 ```json
 {